GabeScott/standard-works-vault/General Conference/1983 October - Except Ye Are One.md

 # Except Ye Are One

-*By Gordon B. Hinckley - Second Counselor in the First Presidency*
+By President Gordon B. Hinckley - *Second Counselor in the First Presidency*

 *Given in the October session of the 1983 General Conference*